 They’re so misled … and reason even less.
 The truth is pretty much the opposite of what they believe.
 But they’re taught to follow their patriarchal leaders … not to use their head or heart.

 They’re commonly told: “When your leader speaks, your thinking has been done.”
 And they’re admonished to sacrifice in this life … and live for the hereafter.
 (Life’s too miserable to live for the here-‘n’-now!)

 Living in this illusion — this delusion — they have no idea what real attention and love is.
 Nor are they prepared to do as well nor have as good a life as they might have had were they raised normally; i.e., if they were raised to fit into our modern world … not a fastidious foot-washing fantasy.

 Sadly, in their religious fanaticism, they pass their masochistic, ignorant, depraved and deprived lifestyle on, generation after generation — a secluded, backward, and lawless lifestyle that perpetrates and perpetuates polygamy and huge progenies of neglected and abused children.

 What’s worse, in the name of religious freedom, these children born in the United States to one man and his multiple wives are children born without the protection and rights the rest of America’s children are born with.
 (That’s another story, but I’ve discussed it, somewhat, in earlier blogs.)

 Suffice it to say, “Plural marriage” is nothing but an illegal, insensitive, narcissistic, and irresponsible lifestyle generated by Joe Smith, an uneducated, sense-of-entitlement, self-proclaimed prophet … a “prophet” there for the “profit,” power, and prestige!

-Continued in: “My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald, Pt 11 … And The Perils of Polygamy”
+Continued in: “My Memoir: My Mama, Esther LeBaron McDonald de Spencer, Pt 11 … And The Perils of Polygamy”